-To define the logic of the archive, we first look at how state Archives have defined themselves.
+To define the logic of the archive, I first look at how state Archives have defined themselves.
 The Society of American Archivists report that archives refer to collections of records, both physical and digital, that are preserved due to their long-term value for entities such as individuals, organizations, and governments, encompassing a wide range such as letters, photographs, and official documents.
 The word "archives" also denotes the building or space where archival materials are stored, known as the archival repository.
 An Archive, as an institution (often denoted with a capital "A"), is responsible for the preservation and management of these records, affecting cities, businesses, universities, and other communities by maintaining their documentary heritage.
-Archivists are professionals tasked with the assessment, organization, preservation, and facilitation of access to these archives, serving a crucial role in information management, historical research, and the protection of collective memory and rights.2
+Archivists are professionals tasked with the assessment, organization, preservation, and facilitation of access to these archives, serving a crucial role in information management, historical research, and the protection of collective memory and rights.

-The logic of Archives and their mode of operating are defined as "core archival functions."3 These core functions encompass acquisition and appraisal; processing, controlling and promoting the use of archives; and public service.
+The logic of Archives and their mode of operating are defined as "core archival functions."
+These core functions encompass acquisition and appraisal; processing, controlling, and promoting the use of archives; and public service.
 The preservation of the original order of records (Respect des fonds) and their chain of custody (Provenance) create the sanctity of Archives.
-An important point to mention is that these functions involve the removal of material from circulation and exposure to change, so as to use it as a stable reference for authoritative accounting for, and narrating of, the world.
+A critical point to mention is that these functions remove material from circulation and exposure to change, ensuring its stability as an unalterable record for reliable evidence, historical accountability, and future research.

 However, this traditional understanding of archives, as neutral repositories of historical truth is contested.
-Caswell, Punzalan, and Sangwand illuminate this shift in "Critical Archival Studies: An Introduction,"4 where they emphasize the dual role of archives as tools for both oppression and liberation.
+Caswell, Punzalan, and Sangwand illuminate this shift in "Critical Archival Studies: An Introduction," where they emphasize the dual role of archives as tools for both oppression and liberation.
 They argue that recent scholarship critically interrogates the role of archives in either perpetuating social injustice or fostering reconciliation and empowerment, particularly within marginalized communities.
 This view challenges the conventional roles of archives, suggesting that they do more than preserve cultural heritage-they also shape cultural and political discourses, often in ways that reflect and reinforce dominant power structures.